crocodic-studio/dokularavel/README.md

 	/*
 	| ---------------------------------------------------------
-	| Setting the payment route in PAYMENT_PATH, SHARED_KEY & MALL_ID is code that you get from DOKU Merchant Page.
+	| Setting the payment route in SHARED_KEY & MALL_ID is code that you get from DOKU Merchant Page.
 	| ---------------------------------------------------------
 	|
 	*/
 	'PAYMENT_PATH' => 'dokularavel',
 	'SHARED_KEY'   => NULL,
 	'MALL_ID'      => NULL,
-	'CURRENCY'	   => 360,
+	'CURRENCY'     => 360, //This is default 360 (IDR), no need to change.

 	/*
 	| ---------------------------------------------------------